-These five-ingredient gluten-free and vegan Almond Flour Shortbread Cookies are perfectly sweetened with dates.
+These five-ingredient gluten-free and vegan Almond Flour Shortbread Cookies are perfectly and naturally sweetened with dates.
 They are crispy around the edges, chewy in the middle, and they go from scratch to done in 20 minutes flat.

 I know this is my second consecutive almond flour recipe, but what can I say?
 I love the stuff.
 And these absolutely gorgeous and gluten-free vegan Almond Flour Shortbread Cookies have made me love it even more.